DPS reserves the right to reject any entry which does not meet the following requirements×

 3) Photographer of the Year Competition

 Sponsored by Dundee City Council, this annual competition is organised by DPS and is open to DPS members and the public.
-Entry forms will be available at the club.

 How to submit your entry – Photographer of the Year Competition